OkayJosh/Velocity9/README.md

 2. Open a terminal or command prompt and navigate to the directory containing `main.py`.

-3. Run the following command to start the download:
+3. Run the following command to start the download, remember to include the download url:

    ```bash
    python main.py start <url>